 Since then the project has gone from having one after-school programme with one full-time and one part-time employee and five volunteers, to becoming a charity with seven programmes made up of three education projects and four sports projects, two full-time and two part-time employees and over 40 volunteers (including local Provident colleagues).
 Through our partnership with An-Oige, the Irish Youth Hostel Association, we’ve also been able to provide residential breaks for some of the children.

 “It’s such a great encouragement to have Provident’s support.
 We are very motivated to grow and expand our programmes in both width and depth as we tackle the very serious issue of early school leaving and youth crime in Dublin’s inner city.
 Provident’s support will allow us the opportunity to do this.”
 Graham Jones, Managing Partner – Solas

 Supporting the development of employability skills

-In addition, to creating a working environment that both helps our employees to achieve their potential and our businesses flourish, we recognise the importance of working with local education institutes and training providers to support young people to develop employability skills.
+In addition to creating a working environment that both helps our employees to achieve their potential and our businesses flourish, we recognise the importance of working with local educational institutes and training providers to support young people to develop employability skills.

 Managing our carbon footprint